-The CS and the Statistics Departments jointly offer a B.S. in Data Science.
+The CS and the Statistics Departments jointly offer a B.S. and an MS in Data Science.

 The department also offers a Minor in Computer Science, an undergraduate Certificate in Computing, an undergraduate Certificate in Applied Data Science, and both undergraduate and graduate Certificates in Cybersecurity and Privacy.

 In April 2017, The University of Georgia established the Institute for Cybersecurity and Privacy (ICSP).
 The ICSP institute is housed in the School of Computing.
 In August 2017, the University of Georgia was designated as a National Center of Academic Excellence in Cyber Defense Research (CAE-R) through academic year 2022.

 Among our growing, dynamic, research-oriented faculty are experts in artificial intelligence, bioimaging, cybersecurity and privacy, data analytics, machine learning, distributed systems, databases, vision and image processing, theory, algorithms, bioinformatics, scientific computing, simulation, parallel and distributed computing, robotics, real time systems, virtual reality, and evolutionary computing.
 We take pride in our record of excellence in both research and in undergraduate and graduate education.